 A few days to a week after you submit your application, you may want to pull the team together and discuss what went well and not so well.
 Although these reflection meetings may be a bit uncomfortable, the insight you’ll gain will allow you to improve the process and systems you’ll use for future grant applications, which can lead to less stress, less frustration, and more grant funding (whoo hoo!).

 Looking for grant writers to take over some of the grant writing process?
-Schedule a free consultation to learn more about our grant writing services.
+Contact us to learn more about how we can help.

 Do you have other great tips to manage the grant application process?
 Please share them below!

 - 12 grant tasks to do during the COVID-19 crisis - March 24, 2020